 Within a month of arriving with Trudy in Southern California, John got a job bottling milk for a dairyman in Paramount, Los Angeles.
 Meanwhile, their family grew: their first-born daughter Trudy was followed 11 months later by twins, Theresa and John Junior.
 In the summer of 1971, the family opened its own business in Valley Center, the Konyn Dairy.
 “John and Trudy took pride in the way they kept their farm,” the younger Trudy says.
 “Green fields and pastures could be seen when you dropped into the town from the winding road to get into Valley Center.”

 For decades, Konyn Dairy was a landmark business in Valley Center.
-But with the decline of the dairy industry and the economy in general, in the winter of 2008, the family decided to close the farm.
+With the death of the family patriarch, in the winter of 2008, the family decided to close the farm.
 After putting the land up for sale, the Konyn family found the buyer they were hoping for, in the family-owned Touchstone Communities.